2x Intel Xeon E5-2690 CPU, SuperMicro X9DRD-EF MOBO, 64GB 1066 MHz DDR3L, 36TB storage (24TB usable)

 NFS

+Named after Armenian computer scientist Boris Artashesovich Babayan, this is my most-utilized VM.
+It hosts all of my webservices.
 Currently, every service (listed below) runs through an instance of Portainer.
 I have a few Discord and Twitter bots running on the VM as well, but I do not use them much.

 Immich